We’ve updated our guide to understanding bwin’s football betting markets as having a punt on the beautiful game becomes ever more popular.

-But even if the players are behaving themselves, bwin has so many markets relating to bookings and sending offs that there should be money to be made in any given match.
+But even if the players are behaving themselves, bwin has so many markets relating to bookings and sending offs that there could be money to be made in any given match.

-For example, you could bet on which team will receive more yellow/red cards, which team will receive the most yellow/red cards in the first/second half, how many yellow/red cards will be awarded in total in the match or in each half, and so on.
+For example, you could bet on which team will receive more yellow/red cards, which team will receive the most in each half, how many cards will be awarded in total in the match, or in each half, and so on.

-Such is the level of depth available to bwin football betting customers, there is even the opportunity to place bets relating to the number of corners in any given match.
+Such is the depth of football betting markets available to bwin customers, there is even the opportunity to place bets relating to the number of corners in any given match.